sroebuck/scala-meteor-chat/README.md

 to cut down the dependencies, this working version was tagged `jquery.js`.
 Now the current version uses the Atmosphere jQuery Plugin to enable multiple transport support.

+This is a work in progress to try and make things work and share the code.
+This is not an exemplar of what you should do!
+The current version *fails* to establish and maintain websocket connections with Safari, Chrome and many versions of Firefox.

 ## Changes to date

 * An [sbt](https://github.com/harrah/xsbt/wiki) build file `build.sbt` has been created which uses the [xsbt-web-plugin](https://github.com/siasia/xsbt-web-plugin) with it's configuration in the `project/plugins/build.sbt` file.

-  This allows the project to be built and run with the commands:
+This requires sbt 0.11 to be installed and then allows the project to be built and run with the commands:

     sbt
     > jetty-run